mucommander/mucommander/package/readme.txt

 Bug fixes:
 - 7z and RAR 5.0 files can be browsed and extracted on Apple silicon.
+- Fix for keyboard shortcuts being removed when reconfiguring action shortcuts.

 Known issues:
 - Some translations may not be up-to-date.